Constructive theory of ordinals: Inductive construction of ordinals

-which is the same thing as \((*)\).
-In fact, \(\varepsilon\) hesitates between \(1\) and \(2\), \(\varepsilon'\) hesitates between \(2\) and~\(3\), and the inequality \(\varepsilon<\varepsilon'\) is valid if we assume \LPO\@.
-But asserting \(\varepsilon<\varepsilon'\) for all sequences \((u_n)\) implies \LPO\ in constructive mathematics.
+which amounts to \((*)\).
+In fact, \(\alpha\) hesitates between \(1\) and \(2\), \(\beta\) hesitates between \(2\) and~\(3\), and the inequality \(\alpha<\beta\) is valid if we assume \LPO\@.
+But asserting \(\alpha<\beta\) for all sequences \((u_n)\) implies \LPO\ in constructive mathematics.
 Here we see that hesitating between \(1\) and \(2\) for an infinite sequence has the same flavour as hesitating (in a classical setting) between bounded and unbounded for an infinite sequence of natural numbers: adding \(1\) to each term of the sequence increases strictly the \(\sup\) only if the sequence is bounded. \end{example}